jackjansen/cwipc_unity/nl.cwi.dis.cwipc/README.md

   going to use.
 You should also install the _XR Interaction Toolkit_.
 - In the Unity Package Manager, do _Add Package by URL_ and use the URL `git+https://github.com/cwi-dis/cwipc_unity?path=/nl.cwi.dis.cwipc`
-  - Alternatively, after installing `cwipc`, you can _Add Package from Disk_.
-The package is located in the installation directory, in `share/cwipc/unity/nl.cwi.dis.cwipc`.

 ## Samples